drivendataorg/repro-tarfile/README.md

 > [!IMPORTANT]
 > repro-tarfile is still a work-in-progress and not yet actually available for use

-**A tiny, zero-dependency replacement for Python's `tarfile` library for creating reproducible/deterministic tar archives.**
+**A tiny, zero-dependency replacement for Python's `tarfile` standard library for creating reproducible/deterministic tar archives.**

 "Reproducible" or "deterministic" in this context means that the binary content of the tar archive is identical if you add files with identical binary content in the same order.
 It means you can reliably check equality of the contents of two tar archives by simply comparing checksums of the archive using a hash function like MD5 or SHA-256.

-This Python package provides a `ReproducibleTarFile` class that works exactly like [`tarfile.TarFile`](https://docs.python.org/3/library/tarfile.html#tarfile-objects) from the Python standard library, except that certain file metadata are set to fixed values.
+This Python package provides a `ReproducibleTarFile` class that works exactly like [`tarfile.TarFile`](https://docs.python.org/3/library/tarfile.html#tarfile-objects) from the Python standard library, except that certain archive metadata are set to fixed values.
 See ["How does repro-tarfile work?"](#how-does-repro-tarfile-work) below for details.

 You can also optionally install a command-line program, **rptar**.
 See ["rptar command line program"](#rptar-command-line-program) below for more information.

-_Looking to create reproducible/deterministic ZIP archives?
+_Looking instead to create reproducible/deterministic ZIP archives?
 Check out our sister package, [repro-zipfile](https://github.com/drivendataorg/repro-zipfile)!_

 ## Installation